 I was not sorry!

-This curriculum was a total game changer for all of us!
+This amazing curriculum was a total game changer for our entire family.

 Peek Inside The Good and The Beautiful

 Before starting this curriculum, I had been teaching pre-k using all the things and I was completely overwhelmed!

 I way over complicated the whole preschool thing, which ended in complete disaster!

 I felt like I had failed my young daughter in some way, so I took a little time off and attacked her pre-k year with a whole new approach!

 Needless to say, The Good and the Beautiful K Primer was a welcomed change for us!

 8 Reasons to Teach Pre-K

 Using This Curriculum…